 The temperature can be reduced and/or the time shorted by utilising a vacuum to lower the boiling temperature of the solvent.
-In all cases the outside temperature must be sufficient ensure the internal cylinder temperature is maintained above the boiling point of the solvent, and the time sufficient to remove solvent to the lowest practicable level.
+In all cases the outside temperature shall be sufficient to ensure the internal cylinder temperature is maintained above the boiling point of the solvent, and the time sufficient to remove solvent to the lowest practicable level.